glic3rinu/passlib/docs/lib/passlib.hash.sha1_crypt.rst

   The NetBSD implementation randomly varies the actual number of rounds when generating a new configuration string, in order to decrease predictability.
-This feature is provided by PassLib to *all* hashes, via the :class:`CryptContext` class, and so it omitted from this implementation.
+This feature is provided by Passlib to *all* hashes, via the :class:`CryptContext` class, and so it omitted from this implementation.